How to Pit Cherries 4 Easy Ways: A Step-by-Step Guide

 The rock-hard pit or seed in the the middle of a cherry is the last thing you want to bite into when you're eating a luscious cherry pie or cherry cobbler.
 And it will be the last thing you bite into, right before you make an emergency call to your dentist.

-Pitting cherries with a cherry pitter (like this top-rated cherry pitter from OXO) is easy as you please: place cherry in pitter, squeeze handle, pit pops out.
-If you're working with large quantities of cherries, there are gadgets that can handle multiple cherries at one time (with this $23 cherry pitter you can pit up to 25 pounds of cherries per hour).
+Pitting cherries with a cherry pitter (like this top-rated cherry pitter from OXO) is easy as it gets: place cherry in pitter, squeeze handle, pit pops out.
+If you're working with large quantities of cherries, there are gadgets that can handle multiple cherries at one time (with this handy tool, you can pit 25 pounds of cherries in just one hour).

 If you don't have a cherry pitter, you can use a sharp paring knife to cut the cherry all the way around from top to bottom, then twist the two halves apart in opposite directions.
 If you're lucky, the cherry pit will pull away neatly from one half, but you'll still need to use the point of your knife to dig it out from the other half of the cherry.
 Leaving you with two halves.
 That's fine for most recipes, but what if you want whole pitted cherries?
-Try these clever solutions for pitting whole cherries without a cherry pitter.
+You'll need to use one of these easy methods:

 How to Pit Cherries Without a Cherry Pitter

 You know you've got your hands on a cheap fork when you can easily bend it with a pair of pliers.
 But it does have its uses.

 To remove a cherry pit with a fork, start by bending the two outside prongs all the way down using a pair of need-nose pliers.
 Next, bend the two middle brings down just at the tips to create a hook.